tablexi/nucore-open/doc/HOWTO_docker.md

 * This runs Oracle 11g XE, which is the free version of Oracle.
 Your production infrastructure might run Oracle 12c, so do not rely on this for 100% coverage.
+  Unfortunately, the distribution license for 12 is restrictive so there is no ready-built Docker container available.

 1. Uncomment the `oracle` references in `docker-compose.yml` and comment/delete the mysql references.